samankarimi97/weather-chatbot/README.md

 The chatbot follows a concise, linear workflow to process requests:

-1. **Input:** User enters a natural language query (e.g., "What is the weather like in Tokyo tomorrow?").
+1. **Input:** User enters a natural language query (e.g., "What is the weather like in Berlin tomorrow?").

 2. **NLP Parsing:** The spaCy model processes the text to identify and extract the geographical entity (city name).